-Located on the grounds of the Glebe House Museum, which resumes tours in May, the Gertrude Jekyll Garden is open year-round, seven days a week, for self-guided tours.
+Located on the grounds of the Glebe House Museum, the Gertrude Jekyll Garden is open free to the public year-round, seven days a week from dawn to dusk.

 Harkness Memorial State Park – Waterford

-The gardens, grounds, picnic area and waterfront are open year-round, and visitors are welcome until sundown.
+The gardens, grounds, picnic area and waterfront are open year-round, and visitors (and dogs) are welcome until sundown.
 Parking is free for residents with a Connecticut license plate.